-Chives are part of the allium family of vegetables and herbs, which also includes garlic, scallions, onions and leeks.
-Allium vegetables have been cultivated for centuries for not only their characteristic, pungent flavors but also for their medicinal properties.
+Chives are part of the allium family of vegetables and herbs.
+This family also includes garlic, scallions, onions and leeks.
+Allium vegetables have been cultivated for centuries for their characteristic, pungent flavors and for their medicinal properties.

-Cancer: Allium vegetables have been studied extensively in relation to cancer, especially stomach and colorectal cancers.
+Cancer: Researchers have studied allium vegetables extensively in relation to cancer, especially stomach and colorectal cancers.
 Their beneficial and preventative effects are likely due in part to their rich organosulfur compounds.
-Although the exact mechanism by which these compounds inhibit cancer is unknown, possible hypothesis include the inhibition of tumor growth and mutagenesis and prevention of free radical formation.5
+The authors recommend consuming 10 or more servings of vegetables a day, including allium vegetables.

-Prostate cancer: In a study published by the Journal of the National Cancer Institute, researchers used a population-based, case-controlled study to investigate the relationship between allium vegetable intake and prostate cancer.
+Prostate cancer: In a study published by the Journal of the National Cancer Institute, researchers investigated the relationship between allium vegetable intake and prostate cancer.
 They found that men with the highest intake of allium vegetables had the lowest risk for prostate cancer, especially when the cancer was localized rather than advanced.

-Sleep and mood: The choline in chives is an important nutrient that helps with sleep, muscle movement, learning and memory.
-Choline also helps to maintain the structure of cellular membranes, aids in the transmission of nerve impulses, assists in the absorption of fat and reduces chronic inflammation.6 Folate, also found in chives, may help with depression by preventing an excess of homocysteine from forming in the body, which can prevent blood and other nutrients from reaching the brain.
-Excess homocysteine interferes with the production of the feel-good hormones serotonin, dopamine, and norepinephrine, which regulate not only mood, but also sleep and appetite as well.7
+Sleep and mood: Chives contain choline.
+Choline is an important nutrient that helps with sleep, muscle movement, learning and memory.
+It also helps to maintain the structure of cellular membranes, aids in the transmission of nerve impulses, assists in the absorption of fat and reduces chronic inflammation.
+In one

 Chives pair well with many dishes, especially those with eggs and cheese such as omelets, scrambles, quiches and frittatas.

 When preparing chives, use a sharp knife and cut gently.
-Using a dull knife or over-chopping will bruise the herb and much of the flavor will be misplaced onto the cutting board surface.1
+Using a dull knife or over-chopping will bruise the herb, and much of the flavor will be misplaced onto the cutting board surface.

-Chives pair well with many dishes, especially those with eggs and cheese such as omelets, scrambles, quiches and frittatas.
-They're also great with creamy vegetable dips and as a topping for soups and salads.
+Apart from egg and cheese dishes, chives go well with creamy vegetable dips and as a topping for soups and salads.